If you are the landlord of a privately rented property there are legal obligations you must abide by. You must:

 The Tenement Management Scheme

 Properties that are let, residentially or commercially, are considered as a business.
-Waste produced as a result of this business is classed as commercial waste and cannot be taken to any of our Household Waste Recycling Centres.
+Waste from rental properties is classed as commercial waste and cannot be taken to any of our Household Waste Recycling Centres.
 Landlords attempting to dispose of waste in this way risk being prosecuted.

 We hold landlord events twice a year.
 For the next meeting date, see the housing consultation events page.